platformsh/platformsh-docs/docs/src/configuration/services/_index.md

 With this example, you can connect to the `database` relationship with the user `user`, an empty password, and the database name `main` (from the `path`).
+Find a full database connection in the `url` property.

-### Connect to the tunnel
+### Connect to an SSH tunnel

-Once you have [opened a tunnel](../../development/ssh/_index.md#connect-to-services), you can use it to connect to your service.
+Once you have [opened an SSH tunnel](../../development/ssh/_index.md#connect-to-services), you can use it to connect to your service.

 If you have a direct tunnel, you might connect to `127.0.0.1:30000` to the `main` database with the username `user` and an empty password.